 If a bed partner complains about your snoring, you may wonder how loud it can get and why it never wakes you up.
 People who snore often believe they sleep through the night.

 You don’t hear yourself snore while you sleep because the brain lowers its ability to receive information.

-The thalamus is the part of the brain in charge of relaying motor and sensory information to the cerebral cortex, filtering out certain sounds and sensations, including snores.
+The thalamus is the part of the brain responsible for relaying motor and sensory information to the cerebral cortex, filtering out certain sounds and sensations, including snoring.

 Why Can’t I Hear Myself Snoring?

 You can’t hear yourself snoring because the brain’s ability to receive sensory information is limited while you sleep.
 This is when the brain and body heal from the damage accumulated during the day.

 Without sleep, our minds and bodies deteriorate.
 Because a good sleep cycle is so important for our health, our minds eliminate anything that may disturb them, including sounds that may wake us up.